How to make your service company more productive

 Implement a continuous improvement approach

 The best businesses adopt a continuous improvement mentality.
 Here are some suggestions to help create a continuous improvement culture in your company:

 - Start by assessing the competition and the best practices in your industry, also known as benchmarking.
 But don’t copy plans of other businesses—develop one that works for your company.

-- Get external help to assess your business weaknesses and strengths.
-This gives you an objective viewpoint from which you can improve productivity and redesign processes.
+- Get external help to assess your business’s weaknesses and strengths.
+That kind of help gives you an objective viewpoint from which you can improve productivity and redesign processes.